 - A. New Construction of projects with four or more housing units: To promote housing that reduces physical barriers for people who are physically disabled, new construction projects must meet the following: - 1.
 In addition to applicable state and local codes, all new construction projects must comply with the Fair Housing Act of 1968, as amended. - 2.
 A minimum of five percent of the total housing units (with its fraction rounded up) in the project must be designed and constructed to meet accessibility requirements for a Type A Unit as promulgated by the Minnesota Accessibility Code.
-The five percent requirement applies to townhouses as well as all other types of multifamily housing units. - 3.
+The five percent requirement applies to townhouses (regardless if being built to Minnesota Building Code or Minnesota Residential Code) as well as all other types of multifamily housing units. - 3.
 In addition to, and separate from, the five percent Type A Units, at least two percent (but not less than one) of the total housing units must be adaptable for persons with vision/hearing impairments.
 Adaptable communication features must include rough-in for audible and visual alarms and notification appliances per applicable ICC/ANSI A117.1 requirements and rough-in wiring to allow future installation of visual and audible notification devices. - 4.
 Accessible parking spaces must be made available to match the number of Type A Units provided.
 Additional parking spaces must be provided as required for visitor parking and/or commercial space.
 Required accessible parking spaces in excess of quantities per applicable building codes and ordinances may be left as non-accessible spaces.
-These spaces must be designed to allow conversion to accessible parking spaces if needed later. - 5.
-Where three or more Type A Units are required, at least one Type A Unit must be provided with an accessible roll-in shower.
+These spaces must be designed to allow conversion to accessible parking spaces if needed later.